suhaibani/JointReps/README.md

 # JointReps
-Learning word representation jointly using a corpus and a knowledge base (KB)
+JointReps is a joint model for learning distributed word vector representations (word embeddings) from both large text corpora and knowledge bases (KBs).